isomerpages/moe-necrg/_assembly-programmes/Land Transport Authority/Path Safety Programme.md

 **Target Audience**: Primary 1- P6 students, Secondary 1- 4/5 students, Post Secondary (JC/ Poly/ ITE)

-**Runtime**: Assembly talk, recess time booth and Confidence on Wheels will be available all year round (subject to availability)
+**Runtime**: Assembly talk and Confidence on Wheels will be available all year round (subject to availability)

 **Fee**: Complimentary